kpatel27/ticket-tracker/README.md

 # Video Fuse REST API Documentation

-The Video Fuse API is used to fuse videos together and play newly fused videos in the browser.
+The Video Fuse API is used to fuse different videos together and to stream a fused video.

 ## Getting Started